About the Library

 3. Circulation section: for (issue/return, reserve/renewal, membership registration overdue collection etc.)

-5. Reference section: one can consult reference collection such as dictionaries, encyclopedias, yearbooks, handbooks etc.
+5. Reference section: one can consult reference collection such as dictionaries, encyclopaedias, yearbooks, handbooks etc.

 6. Rare book section: the library is proud to possess approx. 200 rare books that include the books on art/lexicography/religion/history etc. Including the handwritten poetry book of hindi poetess Mahadevi Verma.